MicrosoftDocs/dynamics-365-unified-operations-public/articles/supply-chain/pricing-management/base-price-versions.md

 Pricing management derives base prices from one of the following two sources:

 - The primary source is the price listed for each product on the **Item base price** page, which you can open by going to **Pricing management \> Pre-sales pricing \> Base price versions**, which lists each base price version that you have created and the dates for which each is valid.
-Select a version and then select **Price \> Base** price from on the Action Pane to view and edit the prices that apply for that version. <!-- KFM: I think this is what we mean here.
-Please confirm.
-More documentation is needed for these pages. -->
+Select a version and then select **Price \> Base** price from on the Action Pane to view and edit the prices that apply for that version.
 - If an item doesn't have an active Item base price, the system will check to see if it has an active cost price in a [costing version](../cost-management/costing-versions.md).
 A costing version can support a standard cost inventory model for items where the costing version contains a set of standard cost records about the items and their manufacturing processes.

 The following tables illustrates the rules for determining the base price.